top of page

 As a founder, you should have a good feeling for when sales are getting a bit much for you to juggle alongside all the other moving parts of your growing business.

-Even if you’re more of a developer or designer type and your sales skills leave a lot to be desired, you should have a firm grasp of what’s involved from finding a lead to converting them into a paying customer.
+Even if you’re more of a developer or designer type and your sales skills leave a lot to be desired, you should have a firm grasp of what your sales process involves from finding a lead to converting them into a paying customer.
 If you don’t have a clear understanding of this before you start hiring, it will be harder for you to impart this knowledge to your newly hired sales reps.
+More on that in part 2.

 First, you’ll need to think about what sort of sales rep you’re looking for to steer your business in the right direction.